Interview information for crew

 Please read before you come for interview.

-Dress accordingly.
+This is an interview, dress accordingly.
 Hair tied back, no nail polish, no flip flops, no bikinis, no piercings, no iPod, no hoodies, no skateboards etc. Boys should be clean shaven, hair short.
-This is a multi-million dollar industry that you are seeking a position in.
-Turn off your phone for all interviews.
+This is a multi million dollar industry that you are seeking a position in.
+Turn off your phone for all interviews, especially this one.

 We have a certain layout/content for your yachting CV.
-If you have been asked to make changes to your CV, please make those changes.
-Once the CV is in the best version of itself, and all other additional data received, we can move forward to a meeting.
-The CV should be in WORD and in ENGLISH.
-If we have to send you the information 3 times, and you still haven’t made the necessary changes, we will no longer continue your registration.
+If we have asked for changes to be made to your CV, please make those changes before you come in to introduce yourself.
+CV should be in WORD and in ENGLISH.
+If we have to send you the information 3 times, and you still haven’t made an effort to make the necessary changes, we will no longer continue your registration.

 Points to remember